loda-lang/loda-lang.github.io/list5.markdown

 * [A280981](https://oeis.org/A280981) ([program](/edit/?oeis=280981)): Partial products of A049820; a(1) = a(2) = 1.
 * [A280982](https://oeis.org/A280982) ([program](/edit/?oeis=280982)): Partial products of A024816; a(1) = a(2) = 1.
 * [A280987](https://oeis.org/A280987) ([program](/edit/?oeis=280987)): \{Concatenation n, n-1, n-2, ...3,2,1\} mod sigma(n).
+* [A280989](https://oeis.org/A280989) ([program](/edit/?oeis=280989)): Rounded percent probability that a positive test result for some condition is a true positive when n% of the tested population has that condition and the test is 95% accurate.
 * [A280995](https://oeis.org/A280995) ([program](/edit/?oeis=280995)): a(n) is the number produced when n is converted to binary reflected Gray code, the binary digits are reversed and the code is converted back to decimal.
 * [A280998](https://oeis.org/A280998) ([program](/edit/?oeis=280998)): Numbers with a prime number of 1's in their binary reflected Gray code representation.
 * [A281000](https://oeis.org/A281000) ([program](/edit/?oeis=281000)): Triangle read by rows: T(n,k) = binomial(2\*n+1, 2\*k+1)\*binomial(2\*n-2\*k, n-k)/(n+1-k) for 0 <= k <= n.